 The following information deals with both public health and quarantine (i.e., animal & plant health) requirements for imported foods.
-The requirements for each are quite different, but the import clearance of foods is the responsibility of the Department of Agriculture, Water and the Environment (DAWE) and is coordinated under the Imported Food Inspection Scheme (IFIS).
+The requirements for each are quite different, but the import clearance of foods is the responsibility of the Department of Agriculture, Fisheries and Forestry (DAFF) and is coordinated under the Imported Food Inspection Scheme (IFIS).